 - Demonstrate self-assessment, accountability, responsibility for self in preparation for the role of the professional nurse. - Understand legal responsibility for actions and inaction in the role of the professional nurse. - Demonstrate ethical principles, reasoning, and problem solving in the role of the professional nurse. - Self-Assess and evaluate growth personally, spiritually, and as a nursing professional based on moral and ethical principles, Christian principles of faith, and nursing principles.

-The Essentials: Core Competencies for Professional Nursing Education
+The Essentials of Baccalaureate Education for Professional Nursing Practice